AmbiqAI/heartkit/docs/modes/demo.md

 ## <span class="sk-h2-span">Arguments </span>

-Please refer to [HKTaskParams](../modes/configuration.md) for the list of arguments that can be used with the `demi` command.
+Please refer to [HKTaskParams](../modes/configuration.md) for the list of arguments that can be used with the `demo` command.

 ---